Sala2Code/Labyrinthe-2d-and-3d/README.md

 The solving path will be for soon (I hope).
 In all case, it's the same principle and functionning in main2d.jl : just add z axis.
+Moreover, the next update will get optimization for the lasts connexions.